 Kinship Through Sports: GROWing a Community of Hope

 The Play Like a Champion Today Sports Leadership Conference is the premiere annual gathering of youth and high school athletic administrators, coaches and leaders from across North America.
 The conference celebrates the three pillars of connection, education and inspiration, which are reflected in our conference theme.
-Attendees of 2020's virtual conference will have a unique opportunity to interact in kinship, explore core elements of the Play Like a Champion approach, and be inspired by some amazing speakers.
-The conference will address challenges in light of the current COVID-19 crisis while encouraging participants to create opportunities for all children to participate in a developmentally-focused sports experience.
+Attendees of 2020's virtual conference had a unique opportunity to interact in kinship, explore core elements of the Play Like a Champion approach, and be inspired by some amazing speakers.
+The conference addressed challenges in light of social injustice and the current COVID-19 crisis while encouraging participants to create opportunities for all children to participate in a developmentally-focused sports experience.

-This year's conference features an outstanding group of speakers including Homeboy Industries Founder Fr.
+The 2020 conference featured an outstanding group of speakers including Homeboy Industries Founder Fr.
 Greg Boyle; Villanova Men's Basketball Coach Jay Wright, Emmy Award Winning ESPN Basketball Commentator Dick Vitale, former Hall of Fame Football Coach Lou Holtz, and many more.
 These speakers continue the conference tradition of featuring experts in coaching, community sports development and moral and spiritual leadership.
-Virtual attendees can also look forward to interactive breakout sessions to challenge coaches and administrators to GROW in their ability to provide wholly-developmental sports opportunities for all athletes.
+Annual attendees can always look forward to interactive breakout sessions that challenge coaches and administrators to GROW in their ability to provide wholly-developmental sports opportunities for all athletes.

 Fr.
 Greg Boyle, Homeboy Industries